NotADucc/Associate_InternshipUMLPublic/README.md

 # Associate_InternshipUMLPublic
 <br />
 Contains both UML's of my internship at DVC Heilig Hart.<br />
-Note: The UML of 'Elektronische Bonnen' is deprecated.
+Note: The UML of 'Elektronische Bonnen' is deprecated, just gives a rough scale of the project.